Here’s a great addition to your outdoor space. Why not turn an ordinary wine barrel into both a functional and decorative outdoor sink?

-This part is really up to you and what you want to use if for and how much you want to spend.
+This part is really up to you and what you want to use it for and how much you want to spend.
 You could go the route of using a stainless steel bar sink and just some galvanized pipe and spigot for your faucet or dress it up a bit like I chose to.
-I actually picked up both the sink and faucet on ebay.
+I actually picked up both the sink and faucet on eBay.
 The sink was $160 and the faucet ran about $80.

 Before you can cut any of the wood staves, you need to secure them to the metal rings.
 The way that the barrel is constructed, if you remove a portion of the vertical boards (staves) the pieces above and below the opening will fall out.

 I secured this wood by drilling two different holes through the metal ring and underlying wood.
 I used #8 3/4″ stainless screws.
 The hole through the metal was just large enough to allow the screw through but I drilled the wood with a smaller bit to just create a pilot hole to prevent the wood from splitting.

 I placed a screw above and below each wood stave that was being removed.
 I did this process for both the door access and the opening to bring in and remove water at the bottom.

 For the door portion, I used a mitre saw to start cutting the wood and finished the cuts with a jigsaw.
 I used the hand saw to just cut through to allow the jigsaw in and complete the cut.
 I started at about the middle of my total length because I had to cut into about three staves before I cut through one completely.

 For the opening for the water access and drain of the outdoor sink, I didn’t care about the wood that would be removed, so I just used a drill to make a pilot hole for the jigsaw to make the cuts.
 I did however want to save the door pieces, so the hand saw gave me a clean finish.